What are the functions of the Building Code Administrators and Inspectors Board?

 I have just failed the examination.
 Where should I send my re-examination form?

-City and county employees who have failed the technical examination should send their reexamination form directly to International Code Council (ICC).
-You may fax the form to ICC at 205.599.9897.
+City and county employees who have failed the technical examination may reschedule their re-examination directly with the International Code Council (ICC) at 888-422-7233 and press 0 or via fax at 205.599.9871

-City and county employees who have failed the Florida Principles and Practice examination may reschedule their re-examination directly with the Department’s testing vendor, Pearson VUE, www.pearsonvue.com.
+City and county employees who have failed the Florida Principles and Practice examination may reschedule their re-examination directly with the Department’s testing vendor, Pearson VUE at 888-204-6230 or e-mail at www.pearsonvue.com.

-Persons who are not city or county employees must send their re-examination form and a check or money order in the amount of $21.25 payable to the Department of Business and Professional Regulation, Central Intake Unit, 2601 Blair Stone Road, Tallahassee, Florida, 32399-0783.
+Persons who are not city or county employees must send their re-examination form (BCAIB – 8) and a check or money order in the amount of $6.25 payable to the Department of Business and Professional Regulation, Central Intake Unit, 2601 Blair Stone Road, Tallahassee, Florida, 32399-0783.
 The form is also available on the main page, Apply For A License.

 Can I change my address online?